lvgl/lv_port_linux/README.md

 # LVGL for frame buffer device

-Example project to use LVGL with a Linux frame buffer device, for example `/dev/fb0`.
+Example project to use LVGL with a Linux frame buffer device, by default `/dev/fb0`.

 Check out this blog post for a step by step tutorial: